Frequently Asked Questions About LNG

 Natural gas is the cleanest burning fossil fuel.
 It produces less emissions and pollutants than either coal or oil.
-The North American supply basins are maturing and as demand for natural gas increases in California and throughout the United States, alternative sources of natural gas are being investigated.
-Natural gas is available outside of North America, but this gas is not accessible by pipelines.
-Natural gas can be imported to the United States from distant sources in the form of LNG.
+Historically the United States imported LNG to numerous import facilities along the Gulf Coast and on the East Coast, but as shale gas production has grown in numerous U.S. supply basins, many existing and proposed LNG facilities have applied for licenses to export LNG to foreign countries.
 Since LNG occupies only a fraction (1/600) of the volume of natural gas, and takes up less space, it is more economical to transport across large distances and can be stored in larger quantities.
-LNG is a price-competitive source of energy that could help meet future economic needs in the United States.
+LNG is a price-competitive source of energy that could help meet future economic needs in many foreign countries.

 Is LNG flammable?

+It depends.
 When cold LNG comes in contact with warmer air, it becomes a visible vapor cloud.
 As it continues to get warmer, the vapor cloud becomes lighter than air and rises.
-When LNG vapor mixes with air it is only flammable if it's within 5%-15% natural gas in air.
-If it's less than five percent natural gas in air, there is not enough natural gas in the air to burn.
-If it's more than 15 percent natural gas in air, there is too much gas in the air and not enough oxygen for it to burn.
+When LNG vapor mixes with air it is only flammable if within 5%-15% natural gas in air.
+Less than this is not enough to burn.
+More than this, there is too much gas in the air and not enough oxygen for it to burn.